What does a

 “Consumerism is the prevailing definition of a good life”

-This in-depth, nationally representative piece of qualitative and quantitative research invited citizens of Ireland to describe their values and articulate their vision for a ‘good life.’
+An in-depth, nationally representative research capturing Irish citizens vision for a ‘good life.’

-Our first Universal report Understanding UK Citizens’ Visions of a Good Life (2021)
+UK Citizens’ Visions of a Good Life in 2030

 The Story So Far…